 Since 2008, our lab has been working on migration patterns and population dynamics of monarch butterflies.
 We primarily use stable isotopes in wing chitin to estimate the natal origin of individuals captured throughout the range and over multiple seasons.
 Our goal with this work is to describe broad-scale connectivity patterns across the eastern breeding range and then integrate this information into year-round predictive population models to understand what limits and regulates migratory monarch butterflies.
 We have also been involved in a collaborative project to understand the proximate causes of migratory behaviour.

-Flockhart, DTT, Brower, LP, Ramirez, MI, Hobson, KA, Wassenaar, LI, Altizer, S & Norris, DR. Regional climate on the breeding grounds predicts variation in the natal origin of monarch butterflies overwintering in Mexico over 38 years.
-In press: Global Change Biology
+Flockhart, DTT, Brower, LP, Ramirez, MI, Hobson, KA, Wassenaar, LI, Altizer, S & Norris, DR. 2017.
+Regional climate on the breeding grounds predicts variation in the natal origin of monarch butterflies overwintering in Mexico over 38 years.
+Global Change Biology 23:2565-2576.

 Flockhart, DTT, Kyser, TK, Chipley, D, Miller, N & Norris, DR. 2015.
 Applying strontium isotopes (87Sr/86Sr) for tracking wildlife: experimental evidence shows no fractionation between soil, plants, and herbivores.
 Isotopes in Environmental & Health Studies 51(3): 372-381.